tsuzu/kal/README.md

 If you prefer not to suggest fixes for pointers in required fields, you can change the `pointerPolicy` to `Warn`.
 The linter will then only suggest to remove the `omitempty` value from the `json` tag.

+## StatusSubresource

+The `statussubresource` linter checks that the status subresource is configured correctly for structs marked with the `kubebuilder:object:root:=true` marker.
+Correct configuration is that when there is a status field the `kubebuilder:subresource:status` marker is present on the struct OR when the `kubebuilder:subresource:status` marker is present on the struct there is a status field.

+This linter is not enabled by default as it is only applicable to CustomResourceDefinitions.

+### Fixes (via standalone binary only)

+In the case where there is a status field present but no `kubebuilder:subresource:status` marker, the linter will suggest adding the comment `// +kubebuilder:subresource:status` above the struct.

 # Contributing

 New linters can be added by following the [New Linter][new-linter] guide.